GRAPPA Updates Core Outcome Set for PsA

 GRAPPA (Group for Research and Assessment of Psoriasis and Psoriatic Arthritis) is organized exclusively for non-profit, educational, and scientific purposes, specifically to facilitate sharing of information related to psoriasis and psoriatic arthritis, networking among different medical disciplines that see psoriasis and psoriatic arthritis patients, and to enhance research, diagnosis and treatment of psoriasis and psoriatic arthritis.

 Welcome to the GRAPPA website!
 Registration is now open for the GRAPPA 2016 Annual Meeting and Trainees Symposium in Miami, FL, the evening of July 14th through the late afternoon of July 16th.
 Members: You must first log in with your GRAPPA username/password to register.
 To set these up, click the purple MEMBER LOGIN box above.
 If you do not know your password, click the “Forgot Your Password” link below the gray box.
 It will send a message to the email address you have on file with GRAPPA and allow you to create a password.
 You may also create a new username this way.
 Then you are ready for the next step: https://grappa.memberclicks.net/register-for-annual-meeting-core-and-invitees.
-If you are not a member of GRAPPA and are an interested medical professional, see the member application form above under the About tab.
+If you are not a member of GRAPPA and are an interested medical professional, see the member application form above under the Membership tab.